ome/omero-documentation/training/analysingYourData.rst

 .. image:: graphx/analysingyourdata_manager.png

-..(Comment - I have taken 5 separate screenshots of all five tabs that are available under the ROI manager).
+..
+COMMENT:I have taken 5 separate screenshots of all five tabs that are available under the ROI manager.

 ROI Inspector